rocky-linux/documentation/docs/books/nvchad/nvchad_ui/nvchad_ui.md

 The central part of the editor is composed of the buffer active on the editor at that moment (_index.en.md_).
 To introduce some additional functionality, we can work simultaneously on two files in a split buffer by opening one more in the example (_index.it.md_).

 In the editor we will have the first buffer in the foreground and the second one listed in the Tabufline.
-Now if we split the first buffer with the ++SHIFT++ + ++:vsplit++ command and select the right buffer, clicking on the name of the second file (_index.it.md_) in the tabufline, this will be opened in the right buffer and we can work with the two files side by side.
+Now if we split the first buffer with the ++shift++ + ++"":vsplit""++ command and select the right buffer, clicking on the name of the second file (_index.it.md_) in the tabufline, this will be opened in the right buffer and we can work with the two files side by side.

 ![NvChad Split](../images/ui_nvchad_split.png)